garrandall/popular-music-data/tracks/the-hardest-part-blondie.md

 Big man of steel behind the steering wheel

 In a wire mesh cage with a twelve gauge.
-Radio - we're coming fast Ooh, I need to feel some hardened steel, deliver the big money deal
+Radio - we're coming fast Oh I need to feel some hardened steel, deliver the big money deal

 Of the armoured guard here's what I heard
 I'll tell you that he will no matter what you feel